ctberthiaume/opedia_dataset_validator/README.md

 ### Run tests
 Install `pytest` and this package in a virtual environment, then run `pytest` from the root of the source directory.
-Or, to test against Python 2 and 3, install `tox` and then run `tox` from the root of the source directory.
+Or, to test against Python 2 and 3, install `tox` along with `pytest` and then run `tox` from the root of the source directory.